jsmanrique/grimoirelab-basic-infra/README.md

 There is already an [image in Docker Hub](https://hub.docker.com/r/jsmanrique/grimoirelab-basic-infra/).

 ## How to run an anlysis

-Change the `settings/data-sources.yml` file to fit your needs.
+Change the `settings/data-sources.yml` file to fit your needs, or produce a new one.

+**Remember**: You need an elasticsearch up and listening in the host and port defined in `data-sources.yml` file.

-To run the `grimoirelab-basic-infra`, you need to mount the `settings/data-source.yml` as container's volume:
+To run the `grimoirelab-basic-infra`, you need to mount the `data-source.yml` as container's volume:
 ```
 $ docker run -v /absolute-path-to/data-sources.yml:/settings/data-sources.yml -ti jsmanrique/grimoirelab-basic-infra
 ```